-Introduction: High-Volume Hydraulic Fracturing (HVHF or fracking) is a method of injecting large volumes of water mixed with proprietary blends of chemicals comprising the frack fluid that contains proppants-solid material such as sand, treated or coated sand, or ceramic materials into oil and gas wells.
-This is done to stimulate production in older wells or to release hydrocarbons that are in geologically "tight" formations.
+High-Volume Hydraulic Fracturing (HVHF or FRACKING) is a method of injecting large volumes of water mixed with proprietary blends of chemicals comprising the Frack Fluid that also contains Proppants-solid material such as sand, treated or coated sand, or ceramic materials into oil and gas wells to stimulate production in older wells or to release hydrocarbons that are in geologically "tight" formations.
 The fracking fluid is injected at up to 15,000 PSI into horizontal well bores branching off a vertical bore at pressures and volumes sufficient to crack the hydrocarbon-bearing rock and releasing the oil or gas into the well.
 Water volumes of several million gallons are used in typical fracking episodes and individual wells may be fracked multiple times.